opsmate-ai/opsmate/docs/index.md

 # Opsmate, The AI SRE teammate to free you from the toils of production engineering.

-_Modern infrastructure and production environments are complex, Opsmate is a SRE teammate that is available 24/7 to help you handle the production operations._

----
+Opsmate is an LLM-powered SRE copilot for understanding and solving production problems.
+By encoding expert troubleshooting patterns and operational knowledge, Opsmate lets users describe problem statements and intentions in natural language, eliminating the need to memorise complex command line or domain-specific tool syntax.

-Opsmate makes it easy to manage production environments.
-It stands out from other current SRE tools because its human-in-the-loop approach - It can not only run autonomously but also allow the human operator to provide feedback and take over the control when needed.
+Opsmate can not only perform problem solving autonomously, but also allow human operators to provide feedback and take over the control when needed.
+It accelerates incident response, reduces mean time to repair (MTTR), and empowers teams to focus on solving problems rather than wrestling with tooling.

 ## Getting Started